 - Never hike alone.
 Always have someone with you who can assist in an emergency.

 - Teach children early to respect snakes and to leave them alone.
-Children are naturally curious and will pick up snakes.

 Keeping snakes out of the yard

 The best protection against rattlesnakes in the yard is a “rattlesnake proof” fence.
 The fence should either be solid or with mesh no larger than one-quarter inch.
 It should be at least three feet high with the bottom buried a few inches in the ground.
 Slanting your snake fence outward about a 30-degree angle will help.
 Keep vegetation away from the fence and remove piles of boards or rocks around the home.
 Use caution when removing those piles – there may already be a snake there.
 Encourage and protect natural competitors like gopher snakes, kingsnakes and racers.
 Kingsnakes actually kill and eat rattlesnakes.

 What to do in the event of a snake bite

 Though uncommon, rattlesnake bites do occur, so have a plan in place for responding to any situation.
 Carry a cell phone, hike with a companion who can assist in an emergency and make sure that family or friends know where you are going and when you will be checking in.
 In the event of a bite:

 - Remove watches, rings, etc., which may constrict swelling.